-The cost risk associated with raw materials is mainly managed through price agreements, whereupon product prices are adjusted in line with changes in the general index of raw material prices.
-Rising raw material prices may tie up more money in working capital than estimated.
-As for commercial risks, future volumes may be weakened due to customers switching supplier because of price competition.
+The cost risk associated with raw materials is mainly managed with price agreements to adjust product prices in accordance with changes in the general index of raw material prices.
+An increase in raw material prices may tie more cash than expected to working capital.
+In terms of commercial risks, future volumes may be weakened by customers switching to cheaper alternatives due to price competition.

 Componenta is continuously monitoring the liquidity risk.
 Componenta’s current credit facilities will need to be renewed in November 2023.
 The Group also finances its operations through factoring arrangements for receivables.
 Any termination or non-renewal of factoring arrangements or revolving credit facilities can create uncertainties for Componenta’s liquidity and going concern.
 However, these uncertainties can be mitigated, and it is the management’s estimate that the future financing of operations does not involve significant uncertainties.
 This is discussed in more detail under “Accounting principles requiring management judgement”.